eddychetz/Data-Science-Projects/README.md

 - How to improve a model by tuning its hyperparameters.

 Time series models are not only important in public health; they're a key part of Financial Engineering.
 Plus, concepts you learn in this project will be helpful in Natural Language Processing.

+## Project 4: Earthquake Damage in Nepal

+### About this Project

+In this project, I'll work with data from [Open Data Nepal](https://opendatanepal.com/) to build a model to predict building damage from the [Nepal 2015 Earthquake](https://en.wikipedia.org/wiki/April2015Nepalearthquake).
+I'll work primarily with data from the Gorkha district, with additional examples from Ramechhap. _

+Some of the things you'll learn in this project are:

+- How to get data by querying a SQL database.
+- How to build a logistic regression model for classification.
+- How to build a decision tree model for classification.
+- How to incorporate ethical considerations into your model building.